cohesity/cohesity-vcd-extension/README.md

     * password=<password>
     ```

-5) Run command "yarn" followed by "yarn build" from plugin-lifecycle directory.
+4) Run command "yarn" followed by "yarn build" from plugin-lifecycle directory.

-6) Run command "yarn deploy" from plugin-lifecycle directory.
+5) Run command "yarn deploy" from plugin-lifecycle directory.

-7) Now "Plugin Lifecycle Management" extension will be visible in provider scope of vCD.
+6) Now "Plugin Lifecycle Management" extension will be visible in provider scope of vCD.

-#### Steps (Install Cohesity Extension):
+### Install Cohesity Extension:

 1) Navigate to vCD and login as a provider.